younggrasshopperza/html-css-fundamentals-tutorial/README.md

-# CSS: Typography and Text
+# A guide to understanding the fundamentals of HTML and CSS.
+# Change branches to get the next lesson.